Garry N. Drummond: Drummond Company

 In 1961, Drummond joined the family business, the Drummond Company, a coal company active in Alabama.
-He later served as its Chief Operating Officer.
-He has served as its Chairman and Chief Executive Officer since 1973.
+He later served as its chief operating officer.
+He served as its chairman and chief executive officer since 1973.
 The company is active in coal-mining in Alabama and Colombia.

 In 1979-1980, with his brother, Elbert Allen "Larry" Drummond, and another executive, Clyde Black; he was indicted for bribing three Alabama legislators by supplying them with prostitutes.
 The three-month trial was dismissed by Judge Frank McFadden, and the record was sealed.

 In the 1980s, Drummond began looking for coal in Colombia, even though the country was at war.
 He established their first coal mine in 1995.
 Shortly after, the FARC bombed the railway track which carried coal from the Drummond mine to their port off the Caribbean Sea.

 In 2013, Drummond planned to establish a new coal mine off the bank of the Black Warrior River near Birmingham.

 Corporate directorships

-Drummond served on the Board of Directors of SouthTrust from 2001 to its merger with Wachovia in 2004.
+Drummond served on the board of directors of SouthTrust from 2001 to its merger with Wachovia in 2004.
 He also served as the Director of the Alabama Coal Association.
 Additionally, he was appointed to the National Coal Council by United States Secretary of Energy Donald P. Hodel in 1984, under the presidency of Ronald Reagan.
 Later, he served as the Chairman of the Governor's Commission on Affordable Health Care.

 Drummond served on the Boards of Directors of the National Mining Association as well as the Economic Development Partnership for Alabama.
-He has been a member of the Alabama Academy of Honor since 1989, the Alabama Engineering Hall of Fame since 1997, and the Alabama Business Hall of Fame since 2003.
+He was a member of the Alabama Academy of Honor since 1989, the Alabama Engineering Hall of Fame since 1997, and the Alabama Business Hall of Fame since 2003.

 Drummond taught Engineering part-time at Walker College.